-We have just about a week until Easter, so this week we will be doing loads of Easter-inspired crafts at home!
+We have just a couple weeks until Easter, so we will be doing loads of Easter-inspired crafts at home!

 If you haven’t already checked it out, I highly recommend reading how to make tie-dye Easter eggs.
 They came out super pretty, and it’s one of the things we will be doing again this week!

 Easter egg weaving is a great activity for preschoolers to work on their fine motor skills.
 Plus, it’s super cute and it’ll be great to hang them up for Easter!

 **This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

 Materials Needed For Easter Egg Weaving